clevelandhighschoolcs/p8mawpup-annahothai/README.md

 4. Download TWD5.py or copy the code and paste it to your notepad++ file (make sure to name your file with .py extension)

-5. Run TWD5.py by typing in \Yourfilelocation\TWD5.py in your virtual environment
+5. Run TWD5.py by typing in \Yourfilelocation\TWD5.py(or whatever you renamed your file) in your virtual environment

 4. A status read "In Stock" or otherwise and the date and time should appear on the screen